 Wrapping it up…

 Your park model home is a big investment, so it’s important to make sure you have proper coverage.
 We hope this blog helped bring some clarity to the topic and makes your park model home buying process just a little easier.
-If you have any questions, don’t hesitate to contact us.
+If you’re now looking for inspriation for your park model, check out our article.
+And, if you have any questions, don’t hesitate to contact us.
 We’d love to hear from you!